unicorn-bi/Unicorn-Hybrid-Black-Unity-Interface/tutorial/build-your-first-erp-application.md

         - Press **Retrain** to re-do the training session and obtain a better classifier.
         - Press **Disconnect** to terminate the connection with the unicorn device and end your game.

-- When you pressed the **Continue** button, the classifier will start outputing BCI command based on your ERP.
+- When you pressed the **Continue** button, your BCI application should be working now.
+The classifier will start outputing BCI command based on your ERP.
 At anytime, you can retrain your classifier or terminate the connection with the unicorn device.
     <p align="center">
     <img src="../Img/endUI.png" alt="drawing" width="600"/>
     </p>